nchinmertz/MiniAssembler/README.md

 |Frame Indirect|inst *!
 XXX|7|Memory[Memory[XXX + FP]]|
 |Frame Indirect Indexed|inst &!
 XXX|9|Memory[Memory[XXX + FP] + XR]|

-What the opcode and adressing modes mean, do not really matter in the scope of this project.
-However, it does make more sense to know what they are representing.
-Operands are either constants, in base 10 or base 16 which is denoted with a `$` before the value, or labels.
-Labels are always lowerrcase, start with a letter, and are no more than eight characters.
-A labels value is the address of the word containing the instruction or data that immedietly follows the label's creation.
+The opcode and adressing modes functionalities lie beyond the project's scope.
+However, knowing their representation does make it easier to understand the project.
+Operands consist of constants, either in base 10 or prefixed with `$` for base 16, or labels.
+Labels are always lowerrcase, start with a letter, and span no more than eight characters.
+A label's value is the address of the word containing the instruction or data following the label's creation.

-The project takes in an infile and outfile as command line arguements.
-The infile is a "program" in this assembly language and the outfile is the "machine" code output.
-There are a bunch of testing files in the `test_files` folder which can be used for an infile, the relative path name must be specified.
+The program accepts infile and outfile names as command line arguements.
+The infile contains the the assembly code, while the outfile stores the corresponding machine code.
+A collection of test files in the `test_files` directory serve as potential infiles, the relative path name must be specified.

-To compile use  `g++ -std=c++14 main.cpp -o main`
+To compile, execute  `g++ -std=c++14 main.cpp -o main`

-To run use `./main infile outfile`
+To run, `./main infile outfile`